 Installation fees for Virgin Media depend on your package but are typically £40 for a new connection and £20 for activation.

 Virgin Media does offer broadband without a phone, but this doesn't mean you can avoid having a physical line as it's still required for the broadband service.

 What to watch out for with broadband installation

-The broadband installation and activation process has undergone change over the past ten years.
+The broadband installation and activation process have undergone changes over the past ten years.
 What used to be a painful and complicated process is now as easy as switching gas or electricity provider.
 You shop around, decide on a package that’s right for you and the provider handles everything else.

 There are things that can delay broadband installation though:

 - No landline.
 As described above, having a new landline installed can delay your connection.
 Much depends on the provider, how busy they are and how many engineers they have on hand.

 - Rented accommodation.
 As broadband installation can require invasive work, you will need permission from your landlord or agency before it takes place.
 The disruption is minimal, a small hole drilled into a wall and a box fitted, but you should still seek permission in writing before any installation.

 - Flats.
 Some flats can provide a challenge for broadband installation depending on whether they were purpose-built or converted.
 Your flat may be considered a non-standard installation which may incur extra costs.
 It makes sense to discuss this when you’re signing up for your deal.